napix/NapixServer/docs/first_step.rst

 The resources of our manager will contain two field, a ``username`` and a ``password``.
 In the description, we comment our field to explain what they'll contain (quite obvious here), and we give an example a valid value.
-Example is used to build a template of the ressource, which can then be used by napixd client to help user fill correctly the resource.
+Example is used to build a template of the resource, which can then be used by napixd client to help user fill correctly the resource.

 .. note::